thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Navigate to the "Actions" tab.
 Click the "plus" icon in the top right corner of the screen to open a new "Add action" window;'
     4:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-html-element-click-5-pe.png
         title: 'Select "On HTML element click" action source.
 Input a name for the action.
 Optionally, select an icon.
 Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
-After choosing an action type, the drop-down menu "Target dashboard state" appears.
+After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously created state you&#39;d like to be transitioned to.
 When the desired state has been selected, click the "Add" button;'
     5:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-html-element-click-6-pe.png
         title: 'Now in the "Actions" window, you can see the configured action.
 Now navigate to the "Appearance" tab;'
     6:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-html-element-click-7-pe.png
         title: 'There you should see two fields: CSS and HTML.
 In the HTML section enter an ID of the action which is its name.
-After, click "Add";'
+Afterwards, click the "Add" button;'
     7:
         image: /images/user-guide/ui/widgets/actions/guide/sources/on-html-element-click-8-pe.png
         title: 'Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.'